miguelgrinberg/Flask-SocketIO/docs/deployment.rst

 The simplest deployment strategy is to start the web server by calling ``socketio.run(app)`` as shown in examples above.
-This will look through the packages that are installed for the best available web server start the application on it.
+This will look through the packages that are installed for the best available web server and start the application on it.
 The current web server choices that are evaluated are ``eventlet``, ``gevent`` and the Flask development server.